An electronic guide to some of the best ways to study

 - 7.7Draw up a KEY FACTS summary of important facts, meanings, terms, definitions, theorems, formulae, techniques and algorithms.
 Memorise all these unless provided on the formula sheet, perhaps by saying them out loud or writing them down.
 Nmemonics can be useful e.g. BODMAS, the universal gas law PV=RT can be remembered by the word "pervert" and the order of precedence in logic (negation, conjunction, disjunction, implication, bicondition) by "Never catch diseases in bed" although you might prefer something more polite!
 You must be able to quote definitions and some formulae (ask your lecturer which).
 Bear in mind, however, that the exam is to test your understanding far more than your memory, so you may be required to prove results by knowing key steps in a proof and be able to derive the rest in the exam.

 7.8Ask your lecturer what material will be provided in the exam and familiarise yourself with any such formula sheets and tables.
 Note that you are not normally allowed to take in your own copy - it will be provided.
 You are not allowed a dictionary, even if English is not your first language, but exceptionally written permission might be given by your Course Director.
 Take any such letter with you to each exam and show it to the invigilator.

-Note that Brunel Degree Regulations do not allow graphical or programmable calculators, and if you take one into an exam, it will be removed from you unless explicitly allowed by the examiner.
+Note that your university's Degree Regulations may not allow graphical or programmable calculators, and if you take one into an exam, it will be removed from you unless explicitly allowed by the examiner.
 If in doubt, check with your lecturer well beforehand.
 You should have a calculator which will do powers, trig and hyperbolic functions (and inverses), have some memory and stats functions and be familiar with it.